-During certification and recertification time, the department conducts a full review of the applicant's ABAWD status and SNAP time limit exemptions.
-When processing the Interim Change Report and during ongoing months, the department only acts on information that is volunteered to the department or found during its required course of business (for example which checking IEVS screens during the processing of an ICR).
+During certification and recertification time, SSP conducts a full review of the applicant's ABAWD status and SNAP time limit exemptions.
+When processing the Interim Change Report and during ongoing months, SSP only acts on information that is volunteered to SSP or found during its required course of business (e.g., when checking IEVS screens during the processing of an ICR).